Emily Hauser: Academic career

 After receiving her PhD, she returned to Harvard as a junior fellow in the Society of Fellows for 2017–2018, and joined the University of Exeter as a lecturer in classics and ancient history in July 2018.

-In 2011, Hauser translated Philippe Rousseau's 2001 article "L'Intrigue de Zeus" from French to English for the Harvard University Center of Hellenic Studies.
+In 2011, Hauser translated Philippe Rousseau (helléniste)'s 2001 article "L'Intrigue de Zeus", published in French literary magazine Europe, from French to English for the Harvard University Center of Hellenic Studies.

 Hauser's academic work focuses on authorship and gender in antiquity, women in Homeric epic and classical reception in contemporary women's writing.
 Her first monograph, How Women Became Poets: A Gender History of Greek Literature, is (as of 2022) forthcoming under contract with Princeton University Press.
 In it, Hauser aims to investigate the language of poetic production in classical literature, and its role in suppressing and marginalising female voices from antiquity.

 Hauser's novels also reflect her focus on women's narratives and how these can expand contemporary understanding of classical stories by providing new perspectives.